kristoferlund/blog/src/content/blog/241112-what-the-schnorr.md

 ## Conclusion

-Chain fusion and threshold signatures are exciting developments promising a future where blockchains can seamlessly interact and share assets in a trustless, secure manner.
+Chain Fusion and threshold signatures are exciting developments promising a future where blockchains can seamlessly interact and share assets in a trustless, secure manner.
 With support for both Threshold ECDSA and Threshold Schnorr signatures, the Internet Computer now supports most major blockchains.

 The [internetcomputer.org](https://internetcomputer.org/docs/current/developer-docs/getting-started/network-overview) website provides detailed documentation on how to implement threshold signatures in your smart contracts.